 The CSEF was created to support students meeting the following eligibility criteria.

-- You are a postgraduate research student currently in receipt of a maintenance grant towards living costs from Oxford-managed scholarship schemes, including co-funded UKRI studentships and Wellcome Trust studentships (where the funder has not independently awarded a funding extension); or
+- You are a postgraduate research student currently in receipt of a maintenance grant towards living costs from Oxford-managed scholarship schemes, including UKRI studentships and Wellcome Trust studentships (where the funder has not independently awarded a funding extension, or has awarded a funding extension of less than six months); or

 - You are a postgraduate research student and a beneficiary of any scholarship scheme where the University (including divisions and departments) or the colleges provide a recurrent stipend to support your living costs, either from their own funds or from donations/grants from donors or external bodies which the University controls and administers.